 Whiplash often happens in road traffic accidents when the sudden impact of a vehicle causes the neck to stretch beyond its normal range of movement, damaging the ligaments.
 Although it can take some time, whiplash usually heals on its own.
 But in some instances, you might need physiotherapy or specialist treatment to make a full recovery.

 Dangerous driving by other road users is a common causes of road accidents – whether you were a passenger (find out more about taxi accident compensation) or driver, an expert solicitor can help you make a claim against the negligent driver which will usually be paid for by their insurance.

 You might be worried that you’ll be left with a bill you can’t afford if your claim isn’t successful.
-But we make sure the financial risk is kept to a minimum; all of our solicitors offer a no win no fee agreement, which means they won’t charge you if you don’t receive your compensation.
+But the financial risk is kept to a minimum; almost all injury solicitors offer a no win no fee agreement, which means they won’t charge you if you don’t receive your compensation.

-There are no upfront costs or hidden charges when you claim with us, and our solicitors will do everything they can to get you the compensation you need.
+There are no upfront costs or hidden charges when you claim, and your solicitor will do everything they can to get you the compensation you need.

-If you’re unsure whether you could start a claim, we’d recommend getting in touch with our advisors on 0800 234 6438.
+If you’re unsure whether you could start a claim, we’d recommend getting in touch with a trained legal adviser on 0800 234 6438.
 They have the expertise to be able to let you know whether you can claim – if you choose to go ahead, they can get the process started.